night010392/ERC_1155/README.md

   1-1. account can exchange one of ERC20 token to other ERC20 token to other accounts.
   1-2. account can exhcnage any ERC20 token to any ERC721 NFT token to other accounts.
   1-3.
-Contract supports one transaction transacts mutiple types of token.
+Contract supports mutiple token transaction in one transaction.
 ## 2. Function ##
 Each account can call the following function to fulfill their goals.